 Enter an availability set name.
 Microsoft Azure availability sets ensure both fault tolerance and service availability.
 If the availability set you specify doesn't exist in the target location, it will be created.
 Availability set names are case-insensitive, must contain from 1 to 80 characters, and may contain letters, numbers, underscores and hyphens.

 Enter an estimated annual cost for the entire resource group and select a currency.
 Commander is unable to determine the cost of the ARM template until it's deployed, so it's important to enter an estimated cost to be displayed in the service catalog.
-See How Commander displays costs for ARM templates and resources to learn more.
+For more information, see How Commander displays costs for ARM templates and resources.

 To enable memory usage monitoring, enable the option Send guest OS memory usage statistics to a storage account.

 Memory usage monitoring requires additional configuration, such as specifying a diagnostic account on the deployment destination where the VM will be deployed.
-To learn more, see Monitor Memory Metrics for Azure Instances.
+For more information, see Monitor Memory Metrics for Azure Instances.